Could the UK’s National Security and Investment Act affect your business?

 Market Update: Annual Reports

-The Government has published two Annual Reports on the operation of the NSI Act.
-The first covers the initial implementation period from 4 January 2022 to 31 March 2022.
-The second Annual Report references the period 1 April 2022 to 31 March 2023.
+The Government has now published three Annual Reports on the operation of the NSI Act.
+The third (and most recent, published on 10 September 2024) Annual Report references the period 1 April 2023 to 31 March 2024.
 While very little information about notified transactions is made publicly available, all final orders are published on the Government website and the Annual Reports provide a high-level snapshot of the trends that have been identified to date.

-In addition to the 222 notifications made in the first three months after the law came into force, there were 866 notifications in the period 1 April 2022 to 31 March 2023.
-The combined total therefore sits at the lower end of the Government’s expected filing range of 1,000-1,800 per annum.
+There were 906 notifications in the period 1 April 2023 to 31 March 2024, up from 865 for the same period the previous year.
+Despite this increase, the combined total sits at the lower end of the Government’s expected filing range of 1,000-1,800 per annum.
 Our key takeaways are as follows:

-Of those notifications reported in the second Annual Report, 671 were mandatory and 47 per cent concerned the defence sector, which is arguably what you would expect for a regime with national security at its heart.
+Of those notifications reported in the third Annual Report, 753 were mandatory and 48 per cent concerned the defence sector, which is arguably what you would expect for legislation with national security at its heart.

-Interestingly, some of the voluntary notifications appear to relate to transactions where (broadly speaking) the target falls within the same industry as one of the 17 high risk sectors.
-This data appears to suggest that the market is taking a cautious approach in submitting notifications where there is reason to believe the ISU may be interested in the transaction based on the sector, irrespective of mandatory notification thresholds.
+As with the previous reporting period, some of the voluntary notifications appear to relate to transactions where (broadly speaking) the target falls within the same industry as one of the 17 high risk sectors.
+This data appears to suggest that the market is still taking a cautious approach in submitting notifications where there is reason to believe the ISU may be interested in the transaction based on the sector, irrespective of mandatory notification thresholds.

 What we cannot deduce from the data is how many transactions relate to internal reorganisations.
 Two consecutive notifications must be made where there is a preliminary restructuring followed by a divestment of an asset, and it is not clear how many of the notifications to date relate to intra-group arrangements or transactions that are connected in some way.

-It is arguably not surprising that 42 per cent of called-in transactions during the second reporting period involved Chinese acquirers.
+It is arguably not surprising that 41 per cent of called-in transactions during the third reporting period involved Chinese acquirers (a figure consistent with data from previous years).

-Perhaps more interestingly, acquisitions involving a UK acquirer are the second most common, with 33 per cent of the call-ins involving a UK acquirer (closely followed by the US in third place).
+Perhaps more interestingly, acquisitions involving a UK acquirer are still the second most common, with 39 per cent of the call-ins involving a UK acquirer, followed by the US at 22 per cent.
 This serves as a clear reminder that the NSI Act is not solely a foreign direct investment regime and domestic transactions are just as much in scope.

 Next steps

-Updates to legislation and guidance are published on the Government’s website and collected here, and we intend to provide further guidance in respect of any significant developments.
+Updates to legislation and guidance are published on the Government’s website and collected here, and we will continue to monitor developments and provide further guidance in respect of any significant changes.

 This publication is a general summary of the law.
 It should not replace legal advice tailored to your specific circumstances.